 - Digital signatures combine public key crypto and hashing.

-- Goal: ..
+- -Goal: ..
+Verify a message (or document) is an unaltered copy of the one produced by the signer.

-- The message can be public;

-we just want to prove who sent it and that it's unaltered.
+- The message can be public; we just want to prove who sent it and that it's unaltered.

 - Two parties: signer and verifier.

-- The Signer:
+- -The Signer:

 - Sends a message

-- Wants to prove they sent the message.
+- •Wants to prove they sent the message.

-- The Verifier:
+- -The Verifier:

 - Receives message

-- Wants to verify the message was sent by the signer and is unaltered.
+- •Wants to verify the message was sent by the signer and is unaltered.